Are you ready to make your model? Your library is up-to-date? You have a basic knowledge of how to work with LDCad? Then you are ready to go! Or not?

 A new pop-up window opens called "Editing".
 Click on the option "Grid stepping..".

-A new row (rownumber 6) is added to the setting.
-Fill the step column with "90" and the freq column with "2".
-Click on the "Accept" button to activate this setting.
+A new row (rownumber 7) is added to the setting.
+Fill the step column with "0.5" and the freq column with "1".

-To activate this new rotation mode with the keyboard:
+To activate the new rotation settings with the keyboard:

 In my opinion there are three ways to do find out what you want as a building step: